Notion vs Clickup: Honest Comparison for 2026 (I tried both)

 What is Notion?

-Notion launched in 2016.
-It was founded by Ivan Zhao and Simon Last in San Francisco, according to Notion’s own About page.
-Since then, it has grown fast.
-As of 2024, Notion has crossed 100 million users worldwide and has over 4 million paying customers, as confirmed by Notion’s press page and reported by TechCrunch.
+Notion launched in 2016, founded by Ivan Zhao and Simon Last in San Francisco.
+By 2024 it had crossed 100 million users and over 4 million paying customers.
+That's not small tool numbers.

 At its core, Notion is a flexible workspace.
-Everything starts as a blank page.
-You can add text, tables, task boards, calendars, and embedded content all in one place.
-I think this freedom is the main reason Notion became so popular.
+Everything starts as a blank page and you build it however you want.
+Text, tables, task boards, calendars, embedded content, all in one place.
+I think this freedom is the main reason it blew up the way it did.

 Notion Key Statistics